YatharthKumarSaxena/EnggLabProgramsOfC-C-/Day-1/README.md

 ---

 ## 📖 **Introduction**
-This project implements a program to calculate the power of a number using modular C++ programming techniques.
+This Folder implements a program to calculate the power of a number using modular C++ programming techniques.
 It emphasizes dividing code into separate files to follow the **Single Responsibility Principle** and enhance code readability and maintainability.

 ---